GGarenov/el_shop/readme.md

 14. Electronic model was created.
     - All posts pages were moved in another folder called posts.
     - Hrefs in main.hbs and in create.hbs were fixed.

+15. Create functionality
+    - electronicService was made
+    - postController was made and fixed
+    - Create Electronic was successful.